Basketball: Michael Jordan donates $150m to promote racial equality

-Michael Jordan and the Jordan Brand are giving $NZ154 million to organisations dedicated to promoting racial equality and social justice.
+Michael Jordan and the Jordan Brand are giving US$100 million ($154 million) to organisations dedicated to promoting racial equality and social justice.

 In a joint statement Saturday on social media, Jordan and the Jordan Brand said money will be paid over 10 years with the goal of "ensuring racial equality, social justice and greater access to education."